thehackerwithin/physor2012/1-Shell/Readme.md

 home directory if you are not already there.
 Then enter the
 command:

-    ls physor2012
+    ls /usr

-This will list the contents of the `physor2012` directory without you having to navigate there.
+This will list the contents of the `bin` directory without you having to navigate there.
 Now enter:

-    ls physor2012/1-Shell
+    ls usr/games

-This prints the contents of `1-Shell`.
+This prints the contents of `games`.
 The `cd` command works in a similar way.
 Try entering:

-    cd physor2012/1-Shell
+    cd usr/games

-and you will jump directly to `1-Shell` without having to go through the intermediate directory.
+and you will jump directly to `games` without having to go through the intermediate directory.

 ## Full vs. Relative Paths